Outsourcing: India overview

 Transfers of assets to the supplier

 The transfer of assets by sale attracts capital gains tax (CGT) on the amount of profit made by the customer on selling the asset.
-Again, there may be some locational and other benefits that exempt the supplier from paying any taxes (for example, if a 100% export oriented unit procures the assets sold, then that unit is exempt from paying CGT).
+Again, there may be some locational and other benefits that exempt the supplier from paying any taxes (for example, the transfer of an industrial unit from an urban area to a 100% export oriented unit is exempt from paying CGT).

 Transfers of employees to the supplier